-Living in this student housing in Brisbane you will be just a 3-minute walk to Federation University and a 23-minute bus ride to Shafston College.
-You will live in a central location with access to entertaining landmarks, social essentials, and various studying institutions.
-The central train station will be just a short walk away from you with a bus stop less than 20 meters away.
-Brisbane’s CityCat and Ferry Service will also be a short stroll away.
+It is just a 3-minute walk to Federation University and a 23-minute bus ride to Shafston College.
+This student home lies in a central location with access to fascinating landmarks, social essentials, and various studying institutions.
+The central train station is only a short walk away with a bus stop less than 20 meters away.
+Brisbane’s CityCat and Ferry Service are a short stroll away.

-Living here you will be literally across the road from Queensland University of Technology's QUT Kelvin Grove campus.
-You will be located in the hectic Kelvin Grove urban village, with plenty of shops, restaurants, and cafes nearby.
-Brisbane CBD will be just a 10-minute bus ride away and on weekends, QUT will run an exclusive free shuttle bus to its Gardens Point campus every 15 minutes.
-The breathtaking Victoria Park will be only a short stroll away from your new home, for amazing riverside walks.
+The building is across the road from Queensland University of Technology's QUT Kelvin Grove campus.
+It is located in the vibrant Kelvin Grove urban village, with plenty of shops, restaurants, and cafes nearby.
+Brisbane CBD is just a 10-minute bus ride away and on weekends; QUT runs an exclusive free shuttle bus to its Gardens Point campus every 15 minutes.

-Griffith University Village Brisbane student residence is located right on the Gold Coast Campus of Griffith University, in a strategic place where there are cafes, restaurants, and entertainment venues to enjoy.
-Also, there are two hospitals nearby and the famous Parkwood Family Park.
+It is located right on the Gold Coast Campus of Griffith University, in a strategic place where there are cafes, restaurants, and entertainment venues to enjoy.
+There are two hospitals nearby and the famous Parkwood Family Park.
 Surfers Paradise is a few minutes away from the property.
 You will find many great transport options available within close proximity to this comfy accommodation to easily reach anywhere in the city.

-UniLodge School Street Studios Brisbane student home is just a 5-minute walk to Queensland University of Technology Kelvin Grove campus and a 3-minute walk to Queensland University of Technology Gardens Point campus.
+It is just a 5-minute walk to Queensland University of Technology Kelvin Grove campus and a 3-minute walk to Queensland University of Technology Gardens Point campus.
 UniLodge School Street Studios is located in a vibrant neighbourhood with various restaurants and cafes nearby.
-Living in this comfy accommodation means you are surrounded by endless green spaces for the perfect morning stroll before heading to class.
+The building is surrounded by endless green spaces for the perfect morning stroll before heading to class.

-UniLodge @ UQ – St Lucia Brisbane student home is just a 20-minute walk to the University of Queensland and a 41-minute bus ride to the Queensland University of Technology.
-UniLodge @ UQ – St Lucia is ideally located with great views of the stunning Brisbane River surrounded by vast green spaces.
+It is just a 20-minute walk to the University of Queensland and a 41-minute bus ride to the Queensland University of Technology.
+The building is ideally located with great views of the stunning Brisbane River surrounded by vast green spaces.
 There are various transport links within walking distance from this comfy accommodation for you to have easy access to everything Brisbane has to offer.

 Brisbane is one of the oldest cities in Australia and the third most populous one.
 This metropolitan area is situated on the banks of Brisbane River, about 9 miles from its mouth at Moreton Bay.
 It is the longest river in South East Queensland, dammed by the Wivenhoe Dam, forming Lake Wivenhoe; the main water supply for Brisbane.
 Paradoxically, the city’s nickname is ‘Bris Vegas,’ which is attributed to the city’s nightlife, broadening music venues and the central business district.